overturetool/overturetool.github.io/_netmeetings/Net-Meeting-116.md

   * if all authors have agreed, we make a final archive of the current version (that will be available as GPLv3 for eternity as we cannot revoke what is out there)
   * we make a new release of Overture, under the new license regime

+Based on the discussion, people seem to lean towards a more permissive license.
+Concretely, it was proposed to consider BSD two-clause and the impact that has on the community.

 ##  Publications Status and Plans

 See [Planned Publications](http://overturetool.org/publications/PlannedPublications.html).